William Hopper (politician): Later career

 Hopper had remained at Morgan Grenfell as an adviser while serving in the European Parliament, and he swiftly became a Director of Wharf Resources Ltd., a firm based in Calgary in Canada.
 His constituency connections in Manchester paid off when he was made a Director of the Manchester Ship Canal Company from 1985 to 1987.
 He was executive chairman of Shire Trust Ltd from 1986 to 1991 and chairman of Robust Mouldings Ltd from 1986 to 1990; Hopper also served as an adviser to Yamaichi International (Europe) from 1986 to 1988.
-In 1996 he set up W J Hopper & Co Ltd, an investment banking company, of which he remains executive chairman.
+In 1996 he set up W J Hopper & Co Ltd, an investment banking company.

-Outside of business Hopper has been involved in voluntary sector activities.
+Outside of business Hopper was involved in voluntary sector activities.
 He was a trustee of the National Hospital for Nervous Diseases Development Trust from 1986 to 1990.
 He is a Unitarian and was a member of the Committee of Management of Rosslyn Hill Unitarian Chapel from 1995 to 2000, returning in 2004 (he served as chairman in 1995 to 1998).
 He was also a member of the London District and South Eastern Provincial Assembly of Unitarian and Free Christian Churches from 2000 to 2004.